 * * *

-Finding the right children’s writers literary agents can be difficult.
-Read this section carefully before you create your list of literary agencies or contact literary agents children’s books.
+Finding the right publishing agents for children’s books can be difficult.
+Read this section carefully before you create your list of literary agencies or contact literary agents for children’s books.

-- Picture Books – Literary Agents Children’s Books: This type of book is for children ages 2-9 and it contains a significant amount of artwork.
+* Picture Books – Literary Agents Children’s Books: This type of book is for children ages 2-9 and it contains a significant amount of artwork.
 The story may be told partially (or entirely) in pictures.
 Most picture books have 1,000 words or less.
 Children’s writers literary agents that represent authors of picture books often represent both writers and artists.
 Click here to find Picture Book Literary Agents.

-- Middle Grade – Literary Agents Children’s Books: This children’s book category is for readers ages 8-12, and the word count for a middle grade book is 20-40,000 words.
+* Middle Grade – Literary Agents Children’s Books: This children’s book category is for readers ages 8-12, and the word count for a middle grade book is 20-40,000 words.
 Middle grade books can be fiction and/or nonfiction.
 Click here to find Middle Grade Literary Agents.

-- Young Adult – Literary Agents Children’s Books: This category of children’s book is for readers age 12-17.
+* Young Adult – Literary Agents Children’s Books: This category of children’s book is for readers age 12-17.
 Young adult books can be fiction and/or nonfiction.
 They are 50-60,000 words.
 Children’s writers literary agents interested in young adult books represent many sub-genres such as: mystery, romance, adventure, career, success, etc. Click here to find Young Adult Literary Agents.